Quenching (astronomy): Other mechanisms

 There are additional processes within a galaxy that can contribute to its quenching in limited cases.
-One such process is supernovae, which can indeed heat up cold gas but is too distributed to singlehandedly quench galaxies inside massive dark matter halos.
+One such process is supernovae, which can indeed heat up cold gas but is too weak to singlehandedly quench galaxies inside massive dark matter halos.
 However, in the case of ultra-faint dwarf galaxy Eridanus II, whose halo is only 10^{7} solar masses, supernova feedback alone has been shown to be capable of driving out star-forming gas, thereby quenching the system.

 Environmental quenching

 Mergers

 A merging event between two star-forming galaxies can create a quenched galaxy.
 In this scenario, the merger drastically alters the morphology of the galaxies, thus redistributing their material and causing a starburst.
 This starburst then quickly uses up the cold gas reservoir and leaves behind a single galaxy with reduced star formation rates.
 In addition, if the merging galaxies host an AGN, the starburst can also feed that AGN, which heats up any remaining cold gas and results in a completely quenched elliptical galaxy.
+While simulations have shown that mergers are likely to result in a quiescent galaxy, this method of quenching is responsible for only a small fraction of quiescent galaxies at low redshift.